Expose a Proto Method as an Agent Tool

 -

-The tool appears in
+The tool key appears under

-npx fit-guide toolsoutput - Proto field comments are descriptive enough for agents to understand each parameter without reading the proto file
+service.mcp.toolsinconfig/config.json, and the running MCP server'stools/listresponse includes it - Proto field comments are descriptive enough for agents to understand each parameter without reading the proto file